We Spoke to a Former Crack Addict About Rob Ford

 Is it possible that someone could smoke crack and then engage in a conversation about things like political figures or sports teams?

-From your experience, if someone is smoking crack, how does his behavior change and how does it affect his life?
+From your experience, if someone is smoking crack, how does his behaviour change and how does it affect his life?

 Eventually you will lose everything: your family, your friends, your job.
 Everything.
 You will sell everything, lose all your money, for sure.
 Nothing else matters but the drug.
 You become a totally different person.
 You lose everything.
 Guaranteed.
 That’s the nature of a crack addiction.